UAW president holds White House talks on vehicle emissions

 The letter, seen by Reuters, added the shortage would result “in production loss of hundreds of thousands of vehicles, if not more, in the first quarter alone.
 These losses, combined with a larger expected economic impact in Q2 and Q3, require urgent action.”

-GM said on Tuesday it was extending production cuts at three North American plants until at least mid-March.
+GM said on Tuesday it was extending production cuts at three North American plants until at least mid-March, and on Wednesday warned the shortage could hurt earnings by as much as $2 billion.

+Gamble said the shortage underscores the need to curtail outsourcing of U.S. manufacturing jobs to other countries, pointing out the vast majority of chips used in the auto sector are made overseas.

 The shortage stems from a confluence of factors as auto manufacturers, which shut plants for two months during the COVID-19 pandemic last year, compete with consumer electronics manufacturers for chip supplies.